 BY EMMALY WIEDERHOLT; ILLUSTRATION BY LIZ BRENT-MALDONADO

 Laurel Lawson joined Full Radius Dance in 2004 and has since performed extensively with the company as well as with other collaborations and solo projects, like Alice Sheppard’s Kinetic Light.
 Career highlights include tours and a film appearance in HBO’s Warm Springs in 2005.
 In addition to performing, choreographing, and teaching dance, Laurel is also an advocate, public speaker, para-ice hockey athlete, and the product designer and co-founder of an engineering consultancy based in Decatur, Georgia.
 Laurel was a 2019-2020 Dance/USA Artist Fellow.

 To learn more about the Discussing Disability in Dance Book Project, visit here!

-Image description: Laurel is depicted upside down with her wheelchair at the top of the illustration and her body hanging down from it with her back arched toward the ground and arms reaching out to the sides.
+Image description: Laurel is depicted upside down with her wheelchair at the top of the illustration and her body hanging down from it with her back arched away from the ground and arms reaching out to the sides.
 Red streaks of energy swirl around her along with the quotes, “I love when one and one make four,” and, “… it seems like critics can’t even see our art…because their minds are so locked up about disability.”

 How did you get into dance and what have been some highlights in your dance history?

 I came to dance almost by accident.
 My plan was to pursue an MD-PhD but, after running a lab as an undergrad, I burned out and took a gap year working as an actor and musician.
 I grew up in music and theater; I was onstage with a touring gospel band when I was four.
 One of my high school goals had been to go to a conservatory and double major in music and science.
 Unfortunately, my wrists did not agree; at one point I was practicing piano about six hours a day and blew out both wrists.
 Although I had to give up piano, it didn’t sour me on music.
 I continued working on the side as a gigging musician through college.